My journey will end the way it began, with a poop story.

 In 2010 I founded The Haggus Society, a non-profit feminist arts group for women over the age of 40.

+I have been a frequent contributor to independent publisher, Black Scat Books.
 Under the Black Scat imprint, I authored two books.
 One as my performance character, Pink Buddha, When I Grow Up And Other Mantras.
-And the other, The Little Red Book Of Commie Porn with artist Norman Conquest.
-Both are now out of print.
+And the other, The Little Red Book Of Commie Porn a collaboration with artist Norman Conquest.

 In 2013 I suffered a series of small strokes brought on by the stress of trying to do it all.
 A year later, I shuttered the doors of The Haggus Society.

 The death of my father in late 2017 was the catalyst for my return to painting.
 Through a process of unlearning I created my “Other Hand” series.